kentico-michaelb/kontent-linked-report/README.md

 # Kontent Konstellations

-This is a sample app that uses the [Kentico Kontent Python SDK](#https://github.com/kentico-michaelb/kontent-delivery-python-sdk) to retrieve content from Kentico Kontent, Plotly, and [Dash](https://plotly.com/python/network-graphs/#network-graphs-in-dash) to generate a network graph of linked items in a Kontent project.
+This is a sample app that uses the [Kentico Kontent Python SDK](#https://github.com/kentico-michaelb/kontent-delivery-python-sdk) to retrieve content from Kentico Kontent.
+Plotly and [Dash](https://plotly.com/python/network-graphs/#network-graphs-in-dash) are used to generate a network graph of linked items in a Kontent project.

 If you find a bug in the sample or have a feature request, please submit a GitHub issue.